 I think people forget that we’re human beings.
 We’re just putting our lives on TV, and I don’t know how that opened us up for criticism, but I understand it does.
 I sometimes want to reach through the computer and just hug someone because I don’t know why they’re so angry and upset with their lives that they have to hate on you.
 But you know what, you can’t let it affect you, you have got to continue to be you.
 Haters are gonna hate.

 It’s kind of hard when you’re reading your replies online, and then you get that one negative comment because that’s the one you often dwell on.

 You do really dwell on it.
 It’s a process getting used to the negative comments, and that’s why maybe I detach from reading the comments.
 But the problem is that I want to engage with all the people who have taken the time to reach out to me, and who have taken the time to say something positive.

-There has been an overwhelming positive response to you, even before the first episode aired.
+There has been an overwhelmingly positive response to you, even before the first episode aired.
 How are you handling that?

 I was very flattered by the response to me, and I do know that there’s been an overwhelming response and I feel it’s because people are really refreshed.
 It’s nice to see something different.
 I think that my story and my message about being yourself – being confident and owning who you are – resonates with a lot of people.
 I don’t look like the stereotype of what people might perceive a Housewife in this franchise to be.
 I think people are finally thrilled to see some diversity in the cast.
 I probably represent a group of women who are fans of this show, who were dying to see someone like themselves represented on TV.
 I hope that I can do that crowd proud, and I hope that I represent that well.